 Weston Creek Shed.
 It was orginally at Cooleman Court in the hall of the Uniting Church (16 Parkinson St) and supported by the local Rotary Club.
 They are similar to Melba Shed and meet to hear speakers and socialise.
 Their first meeting was Thurs 18th Sep 2013 where about 40 blokes attended.
 They have diversified by moving to Eternity Church facilities in Sulwood Drive Kambah and have setup up a proper shed with work facilities.
 President is John Burrowes.
 16th June 2015 – The Chronicle – In this issue is an article on John Burrowes the current President of Weston Creek Men’s Shed, ex Melba Shed.
 Canberra Times reported 25th Aug 2016 Weston Ck Shed has its own shed on Sulwood Drive Kambah next to Eternity Church & it was robbed on 21st Aug. | The Weston Creek Men’s Shed has been relocated to Bangalay Crescent in Rivett as part of an ACT government initiative.
 President Graham Lacey was interviewed in the Canberra Times about their new premises and opening in Jan 2018.

 Belconnen Community Men’s Shed (AMSA100626) 32 Dallachy St, Page ACT 2614.
 Contact: Mark Quilligan Tel 0405 351 043 Email: firstname.lastname@example.org.
-Their new shed is being setup and should be fully functional by Feb 2014.
+Their new shed was setup and functional by Feb 2014.
 Fri 24th Jan 2014, Jim Couchman from Belconnen Community Shed attended Melba Shed & advised us that if we wanted to undertake woodwork, metal work or painting projects we were welcome to attend their Shed in Page.
 On the 27th Mar 2014 the Shed was opened by Alan Tongue, with Mary Porter and Yvette Berry attending.
 There was an enormous crowd of interested people also enjoying their BBQ and nibbles.
 Its an interesting story and they have been successful through much hard work & the generosity of the community & local businesses.
 Our own Laurie Power is also a member of this Shed.
 The Shed has been sponsored and supported by the Mosaic Baptist Church Opening Day Newsletter

 Hawker Men’s Shed 45 Walhalow St, Hawker.
 Contact: Ben Kirk Tel 6278 3000.
 Think they are located at the Softball Centre